-When we approach a brand we like to find out what their company goals are.
-This important first step allows us to determine if a partnership between us is a good fit (We understand our services aren't for everyone and our time is finite so we prefer to partner up with brands who see the value in working with us).
-Once we determine a partnership makes sense we then tailor a strategic plan on how we intend to increase exposure and take market share from competitors.
+When we approach a brand we like to do a bit of research (reading their website, speaking to their sales rep, etc) to find out what their company goals are.
+This first but important step allows us to determine if a partnership between us is a good fit.
+There's a saying "If you try to appeal to everyone, you won't appeal to anyone".
+We understand our services aren't for everyone and that's okay, our time is finite so we prefer to partner up with brands who see the value in working with us.
+Once we have determined if a partnership makes sense we then tailor a strategic plan on how we intend to increase exposure and take market share from your competitors.
 Ask yourself, "How many of my current sellers are putting together a plan of action to grow my brand?".
 It's okay, we'll wait.
-When surveying brand owners most will say "none".
-As to be expected as this level of service requires time and effort, resources most sellers aren't willing to put in.
+All jokes aside, when it comes to your brand, it's okay to be a little selfish.
+If your current partners aren't serving you or growing you then you really don't have anything to lose by exploring your options.
+Not surprisingly, upon surveying brand owners, most will say they have no idea if their current partners are reinvesting in growing their brand, which leads me back to my first question of what "Value" is being provided?
+We get it, adding value requires time and effort, resources most sellers aren't willing to put in.

 Great!
-So how do we do it?
+Enough with bashing our competitors.
+So, how do we do it?
 Well, we start by analyzing the market and finding deficiencies where we can better serve customer needs.
-Once we identify on what these are we go to work.
-Examples of common deficiencies are images, keywords, sales copy, customer reviews, and customer service (there are much more but you get the point).
-In addition to optimizing listings for SEO and conversion we also run different marketing strategies such as aggressive PPC and international market expansion.
-We pride ourselves on delivering as much value as humanly possible and are always looking to better serve our partners.
-Can your other sellers say the same?
+Using our knowledge of the industry and state of the art software we identify what these are and we go to work.
+Some examples of common deficiencies are images, keywords, sales copy, customer reviews, and customer service (the list goes on but you get the point).
+In addition to optimizing listings for SEO and conversion, our partner agency that manages millions of dollars in ad spend is instructed to set up the latest and most effective marketing campaigns for your brand giving you access to the most cutting edge strategies.
+In addition, we have a team of compliance experts who are ready to assist with international market expansion.
+At Arbitrage Entourage we pride ourselves on delivering as much value as humanly possible and are always looking to better serve our partners.
+Can your current list of sellers say the same?

 So, who are we not right for

-Companies who aren't limiting sellers - While we believe a little competition is healthy, we find saturating a product listing ruins the fun for everyone.
-Brand owner's who generally allow anyone to sell their product inevitably face many issues such as - M.A.P violations, price degradation, lack of control in their supply chain, and upset brick & mortar companies.
+Companies who aren't limiting sellers - While we believe a little competition is healthy, we find saturating a product listing actually hurts the brand.
+Companies who generally allow anyone to sell their product inevitably face issues such as M.A.P violations, price/brand degradation, lack of control in their supply chain, and unhappy brick & mortar companies.

 So, which brands are we right for

-Brands with pricing issues - This includes MAP and other pricing problems such as price volatility.
-Many brands struggle with this due to a mass inflow of sellers and a lack of control in their supply chain.
-Think about it, the more sellers one has the more it begins too difficult to manage and control them all.
-Now, assuming you have agreements in place with your distributor, having 1 or 2 authorized sellers on Amazon will dramatically decrease or eliminate any problems a brand may encounter with MAP or price volatility while simultaneously increasing revenue (presuming these sellers are fully invested in your company).
-More sales split between less sellers almost always leads to more profits, more profits allow resellers to reinvest into growing the brand.
-Now, what about pricing issues that go beyond at a distribution level?
-Well, for this we suggest consulting an attorney (we have one who we love to recommend as they have worked miracles for other brand owner's in the past), but in a over simplistic manner, they will probably advise implementing a contractual agreement between you and your distributor(s) one that states any retailer should be properly vetted.
-A cheaper option we found is by issuing a specific lot number to each distributor in order to have any inventory being sold to be traced back the source.
+Brands with pricing issues - MAP violators and price volatility.
+These two issues can have a significant impact on the value of a brand.
+We believe this is due to a mass inflow of sellers and a lack of control in a company's supply chain.
+Think about it, the more sellers, the more difficult it begins to be to manage and control everyone.
+Now, assuming you have agreements in place with your distributor, having 1 or 2 authorized sellers on Amazon will dramatically decrease or eliminate any problems you may encounter with MAP or price volatility, while, simultaneously increasing revenue (presuming these sellers are fully invested in growing your company).
+More sales split between fewer sellers leads to more profits.
+More profits allow trusted sellers to reinvest comfortably into growing your brand while still maintaining a healthy profit margin.
+For pricing issues that go beyond a distribution level, we suggest consulting an attorney, Vorys is an excellent firm that specializes in eCommerce.
+We can help set up an introduction.